-The next full Moon will occur on Monday, April 26, 2021.
-Read more about April's full Moon.
+The next full Moon will occur on Thursday, June 24, 2021.
+Read more about June's full Moon.

 Find out the 2021 Full Moon Dates—customized to YOUR location.
 Our proprietary Full Moon Calendar will calculate the date and time for every full Moon of the year—down to your city, state or zip code!

 We also include the 2022 dates for those who like to plan ahead for trips or special events.

 See the search tool above?
 Just enter your zip code in the U.S. (or postal code in Canada) to find out when every full Moon will be visible.

 Also, check out the links for each month for explanations of each moon's traditional name.

 - Looking for tonight's Moon phase?
 See our Moon Phase Calendar.

 - What time will the Moon be visible tonight?
 Find Moon rise and set times here.

 Full Moon Calendar 2021

 |February 27||3:19 A.M.||Full Snow Moon|